NickDJM/accessible-menu/docs/api/menubar.md

 ::: info Note

 Getters and setters are inherited from the [BaseMenu](./base-menu#getters-and-setters) class.
-The following getters and setters are unique to the Menubar class.
+The following getters and setters are unique to or overwritten in the Menubar class.

 :::